UChicago-PULSE/optical-ground-station/Telescope Control/Readme.md

   - Slew rate calculations contains the calculations to obtain the slew rates necessary to track the satellite, goal is to create a function that has as its only input being time and can be fed into schedule_gen.

   - From March 2nd 2025, the tracking methods are tested by the RMS of the measured path vs the intended path.
+The tracking_methods_recods
-The recods jupyter notebook keeps       track of how well tracking methods are matching intended paths.
+  jupyter notebook keeps track of how well tracking methods are matching intended paths.